Research Sites and Groups

 - The Biological Modeling and Visualization (BMV) Research Group in the Department of Computer Science at the University of Calgary, Canada, maintain a site titled

-Algorithmic Beauty.
+Algorithmic Botany.

 The BMV group studies the modeling, simulation, and visualization of plants.
 Key topics include: morphogenesis; simulation and visualization of biological phenomena; developmental